jeffmagill/jeffmagill.dev/content/blog/generate-a-web-app-manifest-with-nextjs.md

    The example code above uses placeholder content, but you can easily add logic to pull in details from elsewhere in your application.
 You can see my [latest implementation](https://github.com/andymagill/dev.magill.next/blob/master/app/manifest.ts) of this on github, where I use a `settings` object that was already available for other functionality.

-   Here’s where it gets even better—Next.js will automagically detect your `manifest.ts` or `manifest.js` file and add the appropriate `<link>` tag to your HTML's `<head>`.
+   But wait, it gets even better—Next.js will _automagically_ detect your `manifest.ts` or `manifest.js` file and add the appropriate `<link>` tag to your HTML's `<head>`.
 It’s like magic, but without the rabbits and top hats.

 2. **Add Icon Files**:
    Now, let’s place the icon files directly in the `app` directory.
-Next.js will [automagically detect these files](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/app-icons#image-files-ico-jpg-png) and generate the necessary `<link>` elements in the `<head>` of your application.
+Next.js will [detect these files](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/app-icons#image-files-ico-jpg-png) and generate the necessary `<link>` elements in the `<head>` of your application.
 You can use various file types including `.ico`, `.jpg`, `.jpeg`, `.png`, and `.svg`.
 Just make sure they’re high quality—nobody likes an ugly icon!

    If you need to create something quick and easy, I recommend the [generator on favicon.io](https://favicon.io/favicon-generator/) to create the actual icon files.
 If you want something super fancy, you can have a Next.js actually [generate the icon images](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/app-icons#generate-icons-using-code-js-ts-tsx) for you.
 Pretty cool, but out-of-scope for my purposes.

-3. **Test Your Implementation**:
+3. **Test Your Changes**:
    Finally, build and run your Next.js application.
 If you've done your job well, this will be very boring.
 Take a peek in the developer tools to verify that the manifest and icons are being served correctly.
 If everything looks good, congratulations!
 You’ve just leveled up your web app.

-## Conclusion
+## The Closing Tag

-I started this task simply because I wanted to add a favicon to [my professional website](https://magill.dev), and ended up in a rabbit hole of web manifests and PWA functionality.
+I started this task simply because I wanted to update the favicon on [my professional website](https://magill.dev), and I somehow ended up in a rabbit hole of web manifests and PWA functionality.
 By using a generated web app manifest in my Next.js site, I can reinforce my visual branding and provide a more similar experience to native apps.
-This approach allows me to customize my manifest easily while ensuring that all necessary details are readily available for users who use it.

-By leveraging Next.js's built-in support for web manifests, we can create a more engaging and accessible web application.
-Next.js's automatic handling of manifest and icon metadata simplifies the whole process, reducing the potential for errors and making it easier to implement more interesting PWA features in a Next.js project.
+Next.js's built-in support for web manifests allows me to customize the manifest easily while creating a more engaging and accessible web application.
+Next.js's automatic handling of manifest and icon metadata simplifies the whole process, reducing the potential for human errors and laying the ground-work for more interesting PWA features (to be continued).

 ### Related Links